Self-censorship: Legal

 In authoritarian countries, creators of artworks may remove material that their government might find controversial for fear of sanction by their governments.
-In pluralistic capitalist countries, repressive judicial lawmaking can also cause widespread "rivercrabbing" of Western media.

 Taste and decency

 Taste and decency are other areas in which questions are often raised regarding self-censorship.
 Art or journalism involving images or footage of murder, terrorism, war and massacres may cause complaints as to the purpose to which they are put.
 Curators and editors will frequently censor these images to avoid charges of prurience, shock tactics or invasion of privacy.
 Concepts like political correctness and spiral of silence have been found to contribute to the existence of self-censorship.

 Products intended for children and youthful audiences, such as young adult literature, can be affected by self-censorship in this context.

 When the director of the Los Angeles Museum of Contemporary Art was interviewed regarding his decision to whitewash an antiwar mural showing dollar-draped military coffins, he speculated that the mural would have offended the community in which it was placed.
-He then added that "there were zero complaints, because I took care of it right away,".
+He then added that "there were zero complaints, because I took care of it right away".

 As a form of preference falsification

 Self-censorship is a form of preference falsification, though the concepts are not identical.
 Self-censorship is a passive act.
 It amounts to the suppression of potentially objectionable beliefs, opinions, and preferences.
 Thus, it amounts to self-silencing; it is an act of passivity.
-Preference falsification is the misrepresentation of one’s preferences under perceived social pressures.
-It is often performative, as it can involve the active manipulation of one’s preferences to impress an audience or avoid its wrath.
+Preference falsification is the misrepresentation of one's preferences under perceived social pressures.
+It is often performative, as it can involve the active manipulation of one's preferences to impress an audience or avoid its wrath.

 For an illustration, consider a discussion on a controversial subject.
 We are among the participants.
 If we keep quiet, that is self-censorship.
 Insofar as our silence conveys agreement with a position that we actually dislike, our self-censorship amounts also to preference falsification.
 If instead of keeping quiet, we speak up during the discussion in favor of position A, when we actually favor B, that is preference falsification but not self-censorship.
 In pretending to like A, we have gone beyond self-censorship.
 We have deliberately projected a contrived opinion.
 In a nutshell, preference falsification is the broader concept.
 Whereas all self-censorship falsifies a preference through the signals it sends, preference falsification need not take the form of self-censorship.